JuliaEarth/GeoStats.jl/README.md

 ## Contributors

-This project would not be possible without the contribution of:
+This project would not be possible without the contributions of:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->